 A ratio of one plant per three employees can be enough to improve office air quality, reducing CO2 by 50% as well as instigating a reduction in dust, bacteria and mould levels.

 They can even act as an alternative to air conditioning, helping to reduce your overheads, while air humidity can also be kept at a higher level.
-Check out 15 plants that help improve air quality in your home and this article on indoor air purifying plants.
+Here are a few other interesting articles:

 Here at Benholm we really can't recommend our office plant maintenance service highly enough.
 Putting into practice years of experience and a wide breadth of knowledge about how best to look after your plants, our team can deliver an exceptional service for your business.